Physics-50/Module-1/docs/week3.md

 + Is your sample mean very different than what you measured in your exploratory analysis?
     + If so, then try to troubleshoot what the differences might be (e.g. a calculation error, an uncontrolled variable), and then revise your approach
-+ Is your sample standard deviation much larger than what you found in your exploratory analysis?
++ Is your sample standard deviation much larger than what you found in your week 2 exploratory analysis?
     + If so, then maybe you need to revise how many data points you plan on taking
 + Does your data look Normally-Distributed* (like a Gaussian, bell-curve)?
     + If not, then you should try to investigate uncontrolled variables or perhaps increase the number data points of your experimental design